 - Embody the spirit of the philosophical pursuit of truth, as opposed to a combative disposition bent on winning

 The THSEB’s continued success is thanks in large part to the contributions of a substantial number of event volunteers.
-In addition to judges, volunteers are requested in various other capacities:
+Volunteers are requested in various other capacities:

-If you are interested in serving as a judge or volunteering, please e-mail us at THSEB@utk.edu
+If you are interested in serving as volunteer, please e-mail us at THSEB@utk.edu